37 Super Real Fibromyalgia Statistics & Facts for 2021

 The Bottom Line

 The majority of people can’t even imagine what it must be like to live in constant pain.
-And even though doctors and researchers still haven’t found the cure, this list of fibromyalgia statistics shows that millions of people fight this condition on a daily basis.
+And even though doctors and researchers still haven’t found the cure, this list of statistics and facts shows that millions of people fight this condition on a daily basis.
 Don’t lose hope, since science may yet make progress (or a breakthrough) in the treatment for this disorder.
 Perhaps the answer lies in CBD (or even THC)?
-Whatever the case, the benefits of CBD are there; time will tell if it’s an effective future treatment for fibromyalgia.
+Whatever the case, the benefits of CBD are there; new fibromyalgia statistics will tell if it’s an effective future treatment.

 If you or someone you care about suffers from this condition, seek help from a professional, support groups, and your friends and family, because there is always a way to fight the pain.